msuL9/port-scanner/README.md

 - Uses `pytest` fixtures and monkeypatching for socket isolation.

 ## License
 MIT License.
-See LICENSE[LICENSE] file for details.
+See LICENSE file for details.